-Figure 5: Relative simulated signal amplitude of the deconvolved RS spectrum as a function of both B_1 and scan rate α .
-The solid line defines the adiabatic and non-adiabatic regions (Eq.
-(4) and (5)).
+Figure 5.
+Relative simulated signal amplitude of the deconvolved RS spectrum as a function of both B_1 and scan rate α .
+The solid line defines the adiabatic and non-adiabatic regions (Eqs.
+4 and 5).
 The relaxation times were set to $T_1 = 110$ ns and $T_2^ = 100$ ns.
 The simulation was performed with a constant RS frequency (200 kHz) and increasing scan width (Eq.
-(7)).
-The two outlined rectangular regions (dashes) represent the accessible area for the current work as well as that of a study using field-swept RS-EPR where the maximum scan rate,3 was reported (Mitchell et al., 2011b).
-The ellipse shows the target region for the next-gen. EPRoC where the maximum signal is obtained.
+7).
+The two outlined rectangular regions (dashes) represent the accessible area for the current work as well as that of a study using field-swept RS-EPR where the maximum scan rate was reported (Mitchell et al., 2011b). ( The fastest scan rate currently reported for a frequency-swept high-field/high-frequency RS-EPR experiment was 267 000 THz s-1 (Laguta et al., 2018) and is far beyond the limits of this plot.)
+The ellipse shows the target region for the next-generation EPRoC, where the maximum signal is obtained.
 An improvement of the signal amplitude by a factor of about 5 is expected.

-From the simulations, it was determined that simultaneously increasing both B_1 and α yields an increase in relative signal amplitude (yellow region in Fig. 5).
-For a constant B_1 , an optimal scan rate, α , may be achieved that maximizes relative signal intensity without saturation; however, increasing the scan rate when the signal is unsaturated does not increase the signal intensity unless B_1 is similarly increased.
+the scan rate when the signal is unsaturated does not increase the signal intensity unless B_1 is similarly increased.
 Likewise, for a constant scan rate, α , an optimal B_1 may similarly be achieved that maximizes relative signal intensity without saturation, but additional increases in B_1 strength without an accompanying increase in scan rate lead to saturation and a decrease in signal intensity due to line broadening.
-Thus, only an increase of both B_1 and scan rate will increase the relative signal amplitude in RS experiments, and this principle will guide further development of RS-EPRoC designs.
+Thus, only an increase in both B_1 and scan rate will increase the relative signal amplitude in RS experiments, and this principle will guide further development of RS-EPRoC designs.

 In these experiments, the available B_1 as indicated by the dashed rectangle in Fig. 5 is limited due to heating of the passively cooled EPRoC detector.
-If the EPRoC sensor was actively cooled, a B_1 of up to 250 μ T (~factor of two) is possible with this generation of the EPRoC.
-In future EPRoC generations with a smaller coil diameter (~100 μ m, factor of 2), the B_1 magnitude may be increased by an additional factor of two.
-With the usage of other fabrication techniques than complimentary metal-oxide semiconductor (CMOS), such as bipolar CMOS (BiCMOS) and Indium gallium arsenide (InGaAs), the total B_1 gain can be increased by an additional factor of 10 compared to the current generation, resulting in absolute B_1 magnitudes of about 1 mT.
+If the EPRoC sensor was actively cooled, a B_1 of up to $250 \,\mu\text{T}$ (~factor of 2) is possible with this generation of the EPRoC.
+In future EPRoC generations with a smaller coil diameter (~ $100 \,\mu\text{m}$, factor of 2), the B_1 magnitude may be increased by an additional factor of 2.
+With the usage of other fabrication techniques than a complimentary metal-oxide semiconductor (CMOS), such as bipolar CMOS (BiCMOS) and indium gallium arsenide (InGaAs), the total B_1 gain can be increased by an additional factor of 10 compared to the current generation, resulting in absolute B_1 magnitudes of about 1 mT.

-The scan rate may be increased by either extending the scan width, which decreases the time spent on resonance, or by using faster repetition rates, which increases the number of full frequency sweeps per unit time.
-The number of sweeps per unit time; however, is limited by the effective transverse relaxation time T_2^ (Tseytlin, 2017) given by the expression, with N being in the range of 3 to 5, depending on the amount of acceptable line broadening introduced by Fourier deconvolution.
+The scan rate may be increased by either extending the scan width, which decreases the time spent on resonance, or by using faster repetition rates, which increases the number of full-frequency sweeps per unit time.
+The number of sweeps per unit time, however, is limited by the effective transverse relaxation time T_2^ (Tseytlin, 2017) given by the expression with N being in the range of 3 to 5, depending on the amount of acceptable line broadening introduced by Fourier deconvolution.
 This limit imposes the requirement that the RS signal oscillations or "wiggles" must have decayed completely before the next scan cycle is recorded (Fig. 2a).

-$$\frac{1}{f_m} > N \cdot T_2^ \tag{8}$$
+$$\frac{1}{f{\rm m}} > N \cdot T_2^,\tag{8}$$